core-wg/senml-etch/draft-ietf-core-senml-etch.md

 otherwise, FETCH and PATCH Packs are constructed with the same rules and constraints as SenML Packs.

-The key difference to the SenML media type is allowing the use of a "null" value for removing records with the (i)PATCH method.
+The key differences to the SenML media type are allowing the use of a "null" value for removing records with the (i)PATCH method and lack of value fields in Fetch Records.
 Also the Fetch and Patch Records do not have default time or base version when the fields are omitted.

 ## SenML FETCH